 1-800-454-3730

-We also encourage providers to complete the Maternity Module in Availity:
+Amerigroup Community Care encourages providers to complete the Maternity form in Availity:

 Substance use disorders (SUDs) are on the rise and are of particular concern in women of childbearing age who are or may become pregnant.
 OB providers have a unique opportunity to help break the pattern of opioid misuse, thus, avoiding health consequences for both mother and child.
 The important steps in this practice are to identify treat, and/or refer to treatment women who are using/abusing unhealthy substances.
 Amerigroup is here to support providers, pregnant members and their little ones on the way.